mickzijdel/scav-hunt/README.md

 **IMPORTANT NOTE**: The Rails server is accessible within _the Docker container or in development*_ on port `3000`.
 However, the server is accessible within _the Docker Host/outside of the Docker container_ on port `2024`.

 # Deployment
-See the [Bedlam TheatreWiki](https://wiki.bedlamtheatre.co.uk) for EUTC-specific deployment things.
+See the [Bedlam Theatre Wiki](https://wiki.bedlamtheatre.co.uk) for EUTC-specific deployment things.

 **I would strongly advise first deploying it to Docker locally before deploying**.
 You will not be able to access the locally-deployed website once it is up because of SSL certificates, but at least you can check for issues in the deploy process.